Coddeus/vera/vera-shapes/README.md

 # Vera-shapes
-Defines shapes used by [the Vera Core](https://docs.rs/vera).
+Defines the Code User Interface sent to [the Vera Core](https://docs.rs/vera) via its `Input` struct.

-They are defined independently of vulkano, for faster hot-reload.
+It is defined independently of vulkano, for faster hot-reload.
-They are not used directly for the graphics pipeline (e.g. vertex/uniform input), but contain everything for the Vera core to recreate and update the shapes once sent.
+It is not used directly for the graphics pipeline (e.g. vertex/uniform input), but contain everything for the Vera core to create/animate the shapes once sent.